phamthiminhtu/data-science-projects/README.md

   - [Modelling](https://github.com/phamthiminhtu/data_science_projects/blob/master/classification__marketing_campaigns.ipynb):
       - Highlights: apply Bayesian Logistic Regression in predicting the binary target variable.
 -------
+# Documentation.

-A brief note about the Bayesian Methods.
+A brief note about some underlying math of the Bayesian Methods used in this project.

 Reference: this note is mainly taken from Advanced Bayesian Methods course's materials, taught by Professor Matt Wand, UTS.